 LUCCi consortium publishs a joint publication by Springer

 A joint publication of the LUCCi project consortium will be published by the Springer Publishing House in December, 2016.
 The book summarizes the key findings of the five-year BMBF funded LUCCi project.
 The huge value of the LUCCi results in the development process of land and water management strategies has been strongly confirmed by local authorities.
 The Springer publication serves as a case study for Da Nang City - a rapidly growing and developing urban city, surrounded by remote areas and characterized by increasing migration and limited development.

 Water Security Conference in Bangkok, 29.11.-01.12.2016

 The Asian region has been facing many water security problems due to multiple drivers.
 Key concerns are related to the availability of water supplies, waste disposal and sanitation, environmental degradation and disasters related to hydro-meteorological extremes as floods, droughts and erosion.
-The regional joint conference “Water Security: Challenges and opportunities in Asia” will address thematic areas that are based on the sustainable development goals of UN WATER.
-The overall objective is to bring together relevant expertise related to water security in Asia and to bring forth an added value for network members belonging to the organizers AIT, CNRD and SWINDON.
-The expected outcomes will be: creating a high-ranked platform for knowledge exchange, forging regional partnerships, transfer of water security related research and management, identifying challenges and research gaps and developing of research and ODA project proposals.
+The regional joint conference “Water Security: Challenges and opportunities in Asia” addressed thematic areas that were based on the sustainable development goals of UN WATER.
+The overall objective was to bring together relevant expertise related to water security in Asia and to bring forth an added value for network members belonging to the organizers AIT, CNRD and SWINDON.
+The outcomes were: creating a high-ranked platform for knowledge exchange, forging regional partnerships, transfer of water security related research and management, identifying challenges and research gaps and developing of research and ODA project proposals.
 More information